cdap-guides/cdap-workflow-guide/README.rst

 The result of the Workflow execution is persisted into Datasets; the application uses the ``createDataset`` method to define the Dataset.
 We use three datasets:
-``purchaseRecords`` to store the valid parsed purchase events; ``customerPurchases`` to store the total purchases made by a each customer; and ``productPurchases`` to store the total purchases made for each product.
+``purchaseRecords`` to store the valid parsed purchase events; ``customerPurchases`` to store the total purchases made by each customer; and ``productPurchases`` to store the total purchases made for each product.
 The ``Purchase`` class defines the type used to store the parsed purchase events.

 The application also adds a custom Workflow action ``ProblemLogger``.
 When a Workflow executes a custom action,